What Do You Do In an Emergency?

 Don’ts

-• Do not use ceiling fixtures if the ceiling is wet.
-A short circuit could result.
+• Don’t turn on ceiling fixtures if the ceiling is wet.

-• Do not eat food that has been exposed to fire or smoke.
+• Don’t eat food that’s been exposed to fire or smoke.

 Water Damage